Kullanmaya başlamak için lütfen iş veya okul hesabınızı girin.

 Cards themselves contain controls.
 The controls of a card make up the experience for displaying and editing a single field.
-For example, a number card may consist of a Label control to provide the display name of the field and a Text input control to provide an editor for the value of the field.
-The card may also have a Label control that shows any validation errors that occur and a Label control for the common asterisk to indicate that a field is required.
+For example, a number card may consist of a Text box control to provide the display name of the field and a Text input control to provide an editor for the value of the field.
+The card may also have a Text box control that shows any validation errors that occur and a Text box control for the common asterisk to indicate that a field is required.

 You can customize the controls of a predefined card by resizing it, moving it, hiding it, adding controls to it, and making other changes.
 You can also start with an entirely blank card, a "custom card", to which you add controls from scratch.

 Predefined cards are locked by default.
 In a locked card, you can modify only certain properties of the card or the controls within the card, and you can't delete a locked card.
 You can show the card lock and unlock it on the View tab of the Advanced view.
 If a property is locked and can't be modified, it appears with a lock icon next to its name.
 Unlocking a card is an advanced activity and should be done with care, because automatic formula generation will no longer occur for the card, and you can't relock a card.

 Within the form's container, the ThisItem record is available and contains all the fields of the record.
 For example, the card's Default property is often set to ThisItem.FieldName.

 You can use the Parent reference to configure a control to reference the properties of a card.
 For example, a control should use Parent.Default to read the initial state of the field from the data source.
 By using Parent instead of directly accessing the information that you want, the card is better encapsulated, and you can change it to a different field without breaking internal formulas.